opencelium/opencelium/docs/gettinginvolved/installation.rst

 	cp /opt/opencelium/conf/nginx.conf /etc/nginx/conf.d/oc.conf

 .. note::
-	If you like to use SSL, copy the SSL-configuration file for OpenCelium and create a link for the key-folder:
+	If you like to use SSL, copy the SSL-configuration file for OpenCelium and create a link to the key-folder:

 	.. code-block:: sh
 		:linenos: